 The outside fan is responsible for removing heat from the refrigerant so it can return as a cooled liquid to the inside unit and start the loop all over again.
-The outside “condenser fan” should be check-outside-unitrunning any time the unit is cooling.
+The outside “condenser fan” should be running any time the unit is cooling.
 You can go outside and check the fan in the condensing unit for proper operation when it’s running.

 Be certain your thermostat is turned to the cooling position and the temperature is set low to bring the unit on.
 You should hear and feel air movement through the inside unit and duct in the house.
 (If not you may have a system-wide problem that is preventing both inside and outside units from working).